 Federal Register (FR)

-A term used to encompass all documents published in the Federal Register (FR).These include proposed rules, rules, and notices.
+A term used to encompass all documents published in the Federal Register (FR).These include notices, proposed rules, rules, and in some cases other documents.

-Regulatory Identification Number (RIN)
+Regulation Identification Number (RIN)

 A number assigned by the Regulatory Information Service Center that identifies each regulatory action listed in the Unified Agenda of Federal Regulatory and Deregulatory Actions.